matrix-org/matrix-spec-proposals/proposals/3869-widgetapi-read-event-relations.md

   }
 }
 ```

-The `original_event` field contains the event that has the requested event id.

 The `chunk` field contains an array of events that are related to the parent event and matches the
 filters and the capabilities.
 This list might include less events than the specified `limit` due to